Superradiance -- the 2020 Edition: Milestones

 \item[1970] Zerilli~\cite{Zerilli:1970se,Zerilli:1971wd} extends the Regge-Wheeler analysis to general perturbations of a Schwarzschild BH, reducing the problem to the study of a pair of Schr\"odinger-like equations, and computing the gravitational radiation emitted by infalling test particles.

-\item[1970] Vishveshwara~\cite{vish} studies numerically the scattering of gravitational waves by BHs: at late times the waveform consists of damped sinusoids, now called ringdown waves.
+\item[1970] Vishveshwara~\cite{vish} studies numerically the scattering of GWs by BHs: at late times the waveform consists of damped sinusoids, now called ringdown waves.
 The latter coincide with the BH quasinormal modes (QNMs)~\cite{Nollert:1999ji,Kokkotas:1999bd,Ferrari:2007dd,Berti:2009kk,Konoplya:2011qq}.

 \item[1971] Zeldovich shows that dissipative rotating bodies amplify incident waves~\cite{zeldovich1,zeldovich2}.
 In the same study, quantum spontaneous pair creation by rotating bodies is also predicted, which effectively is a precursor to Hawking's result on BH evaporation.
+Misner explored some of the physics associated with energy extraction~\cite{Misner:1972kx}.
 Aspects of the quantization procedure of test fields in the Kerr geometry were further independently elaborated by Starobinski~\cite{Starobinski:1973,Starobinski2:1973} and Deruelle and collaborators~\cite{Deruelle:1974zy,Deruelle:1975yz}.

 \item[1972-1974] Teukolsky~\cite{Teukolsky:1972my} decouples and separates the equations for perturbations in the Kerr geometry using the Newman-Penrose formalism~\cite{Newman:1961qr}.
 In the same year, Teukolsky and Press discuss quantitatively the superradiant scattering from a spinning BH~\cite{Teukolsky:1974yv}.
 They predict that, if confined, superradiance can give rise to \emph{BH bombs} and \emph{floating orbits} around spinning BHs~\cite{Press:1972zz}.
+This work introduces the term ``superradiance'' for the first time, in connection to Zel'dovich classical process of energy amplification.

-\item[1973] Working independently from Teukolsky, Unruh separates the massless spin-1/2 equations on a Kerr background and proves the absence of superradiance for massless fermions~\cite{Unruh:1973}.
-The result was later generalized to massive fermions by Chandrasekhar~\cite{Chandra:1976} and by Iyer and Kumar~\cite{Iyer:1978}.
+\item[1973] Unruh independently separates the massless spin-1/2 equations on a Kerr background and proves the absence of superradiance for massless fermions~\cite{Unruh:1973,Toth:2015cda}.
+The result was later generalized to massive fermions by Chandrasekhar and by Iyer and Kumar~\cite{Chandra:1976,Iyer:1978,Dolan:2015eua}.

 \item[1975] Using quantum field theory in curved space and building on Zeldovich's 1971 result, Hawking finds that BHs have a thermal emission~\cite{Hawking:1974sw}.
 This result is one of the most important links between general relativity, quantum mechanics and thermodynamics.